Frequently Asked Questions

 How do you get rid of unwanted behavior?

+As one of only two certified canine behavior consultants in the state of Iowa, I am uniquely prepared to diagnose and address unwanted behaviors.
 Essentially, I reward the behaviors I like and ignore the behaviors I don't.
-In cases where a behavior cannot be ignored because it is dangerous or self-reinforcing, I use management strategies to prevent the dog from rehearsing the behavior, and use operant conditioning to teach the dog to perform a more constructive alternative behavior.
-I also use training strategies called counterconditioning and desensitization to change the dog's emotional response to something that worries or frightens them, which is often the root cause of many behavior challenges.
-My Behavior Solutions package is customized to address each dog's specific challenges.
+In cases where a behavior cannot be ignored because it is dangerous or self-reinforcing, I use management strategies to prevent the dog from rehearsing the behavior, and use operant conditioning to teach the dog to perform a healthier alternative behavior.
+I also use behavior modification strategies called counterconditioning and desensitization to change the dog's emotional response to something that worries or frightens them, which is often the root cause of many behavioral challenges.
+It’s important to note that dogs experiencing behavior challenges must be provided with constructive opportunities to appropriately express natural canine behaviors.
+It is unethical to try to “train away'‘ or suppress problematic behaviors without attending to the dog’s essential needs for exercise, enrichment, affection, proper nutrition, and medical care.
+My Behavior Solutions package is customized to address each dog's specific needs.

 Why don't you use punishment?

 Training is the teaching of learned behavior.
 Punishment doesn't produce learning, so it doesn't qualify as training.
-Although punishment may decrease the frequency of an unwanted behavior in the short term, it also damages the dog-owner relationship and produces a variety of harmful side effects that are difficult to predict and control.
+Although punishment may decrease the frequency of an unwanted behavior in the short term by suppressing the behavior, it also damages the dog-owner relationship and produces a variety of harmful side effects that are difficult to predict and control.
 Punishment almost always occurs long after the offending event.
 Therefore, in the mind of the animal the punishment is random and meaningless.
 The "sad-eyed look" on your dog's face when you reprimand him does not indicate that he is "guilty" and knows he "did wrong."
-The dog does not know what he did wrong or why he is being punished, only that he is afraid of you and will now perform the unwanted behavior in your absence!
+The dog does not know what he did wrong or why he is being punished, only that he is afraid of you, no longer trusts you, and will now perform the unwanted behavior in your absence!
 There is a huge difference in the temperament and ultimate success of an animal who works to earn rewards versus an animal who works to avoid fear, pain, or intimidation.